Members of the Public

 Some University of Chicago campus libraries have additional policies regarding access for members of the public.

 Members of the public who wish to conduct extended research using the University of Chicago Library collections may apply for extended privileges by emailing a statement of purpose to email@example.com or by mailing a written statement of purpose to the ID & Privileges Office.

-If the Library approves the request, the person may purchase Access Privileges for $100 per quarter.
+If the Library approves the request, the person may purchase access privileges for $25 per week or $100 per quarter.

 Researchers must bring a current photo ID to the ID & Privileges Office in order to establish extended scholarly research privileges.